openvinotoolkit/openvino/src/bindings/python/docs/build.md

     pip install -r src/bindings/python/wheel/requirements-dev.txt
     ```

+6. Add `-DENABLE_TESTS=ON` flag to the main `cmake` command if to enable full testing capabilities.

-6. Add following flags to the main `cmake` command to use specific virtual environment:
+7. Add following flags to the main `cmake` command to use specific virtual environment:
     ```shell
     -DPYTHON_EXECUTABLE=`which python` \
     -DPYTHON_LIBRARY=/home/user/.pyenv/versions/3.10.7/lib/libpython3.10.so \